 Those who were watching the incident unfold can be heard begging police to move off Floyd.

 “He’s not f****** moving,” an onlooker can be heard saying.
 “Get off of his f****** neck.”AlJazeera because they don’t care if you are a Democrat or a Republican

 These cops knew what they were doing.
 They know that kneeling on someone’s neck will lead to suffocation and death.
+There is no question that George Floyd was murdered.
 It has happened so many times already that police departments must be giving seminars on how to avoid killing people while arresting them.
 At least we HOPE they are doing that.
 Just like there should be enrichment classes on how to tell the difference between one’s pistol and their taser.

 Yeah, I suppose they look so much alike that it is easy to mix them up.
 Especially for a trigger happy dumbass that has an unreasonable fear of black people.
 Can’t they find smarter people to serve on these police forces?
 Wouldn’t it be great if all police recruits were required to hold a degree in intersectional-anti-racist-feminist ideology with a minor in civil rights studies?
 That would be so great.
 Why can’t we have nice things like that?

 Since police departments can’t seem to attract educated recruits that are NOT embracing their inner racist, is it possible that they can be better regulated?
 Maybe they need to keep their bullet in their shirt pocket to ensure they do not ‘accidentally’ fire their weapon at someone who is already in handcuffs and laying face down on the ground.
 If dumbass cops kept their bullet in their shirt pocket, men like Eric Harris and Oscar Grant would be alive today.